4AKker/PRML/README.md

 # PRML
 Project of course PRML at Fudan.

-Implementation of 5 simple models: \\
+Implementation of 5 simple models:

-For text classification: TextCNN, LSTM, FNN;\\
+for text classification: TextCNN, LSTM, FNN;

-For image classification: CNN, FNN.
+for image classification: CNN, FNN.